BelledonneCommunications/flexisip-account-manager/INSTALL.md

 ## SELinux restrictions

-If you are running on a CentOS/RedHat machine, please ensure that SELinux is correctly configured.
+If you are running on a RedHat machine, please ensure that SELinux is correctly configured.

 Allow the webserver user to write in the `storage/` directory: